 Unit Test Execution:

-In the methods I mocked, I verify that the parameters being passed to the mocked method are correct and I return a response.
-The mocked create_integer_file_stream function just returns the test stream, but the write_integers_to_stream function was a bit more involved.
+function was a bit more involved.
 In this situation, I needed to be able to analyze the final contents of the data that was written to the stream.
 This ideally involves an in-memory collection that I can access later.
-Due to the nature of immutable data in Elixir, I found great difficulty in doing this until I stumbled across the StringIO module in Elixir.
+Due to the nature of immutable data in Elixir, I found great difficulty in doing this until I stumbled across the StringIO

-The functions in StringIO can create an in-memory device that deals with string data.
-It's well-suited for use in mocked functions in unit tests.
-You can give it data to be read and you can write data to it as well.
-This makes it very nice to use for substituting for a real device.
-The IO.stream/2 and IO.binstream/2 functions allow us to convert the StringIO device to a stream.
+functions allow us to convert the StringIO device to a stream.
 When we close the StringIO device, we can obtain the data that was read from it and written to it, which we can then look at to verify that the function we're testing is working correctly.
 I didn't know about the StringIO functionality when I first started writing unit tests and I had to stumble around to figure out how to record the integers being written to the file.
 In a language with mutable data, I would have just written each integer to an outside collection, but since Elixir has immutable data, that is more difficult to pull of.
-In the end StringIO turned out to be the best solution to this problem.
+In the end StringIO

-In my unit tests I make use of a stream that was created from a StringIO device using the IO.stream/2 function to convert a device into a stream.
+In my unit tests I make use of a stream that was created from a StringIO

-Once the test was finish, I read the contents of the StringIO device and verified that the correct data had been written to it.
+Once the test was finish, I read the contents of the StringIO

 Formatting